 v.
 Project conclusions

 Posters will be judged by content experts according to an established rubric which includes but not limited to:

 b.
 Scientific/engineering thought (planning, scope, design, procedure, data)

 d.
 Clarity (written/visual).

-Winners will be notified the week of August 15th
+Winners will be notified the week of August 15th, at the RMACC Symposium

-Judges will be reviewing videos and submitted pdfs of posters before the symposium begins.
+Judges will be reviewing submitted pdfs of posters before the symposium begins.

 Judges can ask questions to entries using the Easy Chair system.
 Students will be notified when if a judge asks them a question and will be given 24 hours to respond.